sylhare/Type-on-Strap/_posts/2019-1-1-Life_Paper #1 - Genesis.md

 tags: [Life_Paper]
 feature-img: assets/img/pexels/sunrise-2019.jpg
 ---
+This marks the inception of my blog series - **Life_Paper**, as they say - *After a while, we don't regret what we did, but that we didn't.*

 # Genesis
+Bonjour!!
+A Very Happy New Year!!!

-This marks the start of my blog series called **Life_Paper**, where I shall share my weekly learning and experiences mostly about CS related stuff but also books and unprecedented experiences.
+As this is the first blog let me introduce the series, here in **Life_Paper**, I shall share my weekly learning and experiences mostly about CS related stuff but also books and unprecedented experiences.
 By the way, that's my *new year resolution* too.

 >  Knowledge increases by sharing and writing is one of the best ways to absorb knowledge.